wikimedia/mediawiki-vendor/data-values/geo/README.md

 * Made the component installable with DataValues 1.x
 * `GeoCoordinateFormatter` now supports precision in degrees
 * `GlobeCoordinateFormatter` now passes the globe precision to the `GeoCoordinateFormatter` it uses
-* Introduced `FORMAT_NAME` class constants on ValueParsers in order to use them as expectedFormat
+* Introduced `FORMAT_NAME` class constants on ValueParsers to use them as expectedFormat
 * Changed ValueParsers to pass rawValue and expectedFormat arguments when constructing a `ParseException`

 ### 1.0.0 (2014-07-31)

 * All classes and interfaces have been moved into the `DataValues\Geo` namespace
 	* `DataValues\LatLongValue` has been left as deprecated alias
 	* `DataValues\GlobeCoordinateValue` has been left as deprecated alias
 * Globe in `GlobeCoordinateValue` now defaults to `http://www.wikidata.org/entity/Q2`

 ### 0.2.0 (2014-07-07)